Foxtrot (album): Background

 By the end of January 1971, Genesis consisted of frontman and singer Peter Gabriel, keyboardist Tony Banks, bassist and guitarist Mike Rutherford, guitarist Steve Hackett and drummer Phil Collins.
 They had played around 400 gigs in the UK, but had yet to achieve commercial success.
 However, they had become popular abroad.
 Their 1970 album Trespass had reached in Belgium, while 1971's Nursery Cryme had reached in Italy.
 The Italian leg of the tour in April saw Genesis play to large and enthusiastic crowds, which gave the band a new sense of their audience appeal.

 In May, Genesis performed a set at the Great Western Festival in Lincoln.
 Gabriel appeared wearing a jewelled Egyptian collar, black eye makeup, and had shaved the front of his head, which drew attention from the press, while the fact that the set included the first public performance of "Watcher of the Skies" went unnoticed.
 The music press's fixation on the non-musical elements of Genesis's shows would be an ongoing trend.
-Genesis continued to tour England extensively throughout June and July, as well as playing their first shows in Holland, while simultaneously dedicating time to write and rehearse new material for a new studio album.
+Genesis continued to tour England extensively throughout June and July, as well as playing their first shows in the Netherlands, while simultaneously dedicating time to write and rehearse new material for a new studio album.
 Hackett considered leaving the band after feeling "fairly shattered" by the lengthy tour, but his bandmates persuaded him to stay.